 Figure Legends

 Figure 1.
 Conceptual model of how decreasing genetic variation results in decreased food web complexity in a plant-insect food web.
 Here, the number of plant genotypes corresponds to the amount of genetic variation, while the number of links per species corresponds to the degree of food web complexity.
 If plant genotypes vary in which links they support in the food web, then decreasing genetic variation may decrease food web complexity through two different mechanisms.
 (A) Decreasing genetic variation results in the loss of plant phenotypes that are preferred by certain herbivore species, which directly (plant-herbivore) and indirectly (herbivore-parasitoid) decreases food web complexity.
-(B) Decreasing genetic variation results in the loss of herbivore phenotypes that are preferred by different parasitoid species, which indirectly decreases food web complexity.(A) Metaweb of interactions among four species of galling insects (circles) and their six natural enemies (inverted triangles) found on the willow, Salix hookeriana, in a common garden experiment.
-The width of each link is proportional to the observed frequency of each interaction.
-Each colour corresponds to a different species in the metaweb.
-(B) Hierarchical clustering of dissimilarity in insect food web among 26 willow genotypes.
+(B) Decreasing genetic variation results in the loss of herbivore phenotypes that are preferred by different parasitoid species, which indirectly decreases food web complexity.

 Figure 2.
 Willow genotypes vary in both gall community composition and gall size.
 (A, B) Box plots of variation in leaf and bud gall abundance among willow genotypes, respectively.
 (C) Plot of variation in leaf gall diameter among willow genotypes.
 Each circle corresponds to an individual willow and the size of the circle is proportional to the number of galls used to estimate mean gall diameter (diamond).
 Colours correspond to different gall species.
 For all plots, we ordered willow genotypes based on mean leaf gall abundance (low to high).
 We did this to illustrate the differences in relative abundance of leaf and bud galls among willow genotypes as well as the lack of genetic correlations in gall abundance and gall size.